-- NemID with code card where the user gets one-time passwords from a code card or from a large-letter code sheet. - NemID with code token where the user gets one-time passwords from an electronic device. - NemID with IVR where the user gets one-time passwords via a phone call from Nets DanID.
+- NemID with code card where the user gets one-time passwords from a code card or from a large-letter code sheet. - NemID with code token where the user gets one-time passwords from an electronic device. - NemID with IVR where the user gets one-time passwords via a phone call from Nets DanID. - NemID with code app where the user confirms the transaction via a code app installed on a mobile device.

-Generally speaking, "Client with OTP" handles solutions where the client calls the private key server at Nets DanID in order to perform authentication and signing.
+In general the solution NemID with code card, is where the client calls the private key server at Nets DanID in order to perform authentication and signing.
 Such solutions are useable by both NemID for Citizens and NemID for Business.

-"Client with OTP" works in most browsers and does not require plugins on the end user's platform.
-Therefore, the client can be used on most mobile devices (except for "Client without OTP").
+The NemID JavaScript client is supported in most browsers and does not require plugins on the end user's platform.
+Therefore, the client can be used on most mobile devices.